Vinelab/api-manager/readme.md

 ## Setup
 This package expects to have **Mapper class** for each model you want to return via the API.
+#####Terminology:
+>A Mapper is a class that will takes raw data and returns it as presentable array ready for formatting.

 The class name should follow this convention `modelnameMapper` example (PostsMapper).
 Each mapper class must  have an implementation of a `map()` function, thus you should use the API `MappableTrait` trait.
 >*(traits in php acts similarly to interfaces, with the ability to override the function signature)*.